 Try to guide the voiceover with some subtle, modifying language.

 You need to have a few select words (prepared in advance) that describe the style of read you’re after.
-Avoid words that have no literal meaning like “edgy” or “intense”.
+Avoid words that have no literal meaning like “edgy” or “organic”.
 Rather, stick to basic descriptions like faster, slower, happier, friendlier, louder, softer, more authoritative, more intimate etc etc.

 If the voiceover artist is good at impersonations, name the person you hear in your head.